anasrlee/Tic_Tac_Toe_game/README.md

 # Tic_Tac_Toe_game
-# this game is developed with the python language I think that each one have a history with this game i remember we played her especially when we get bored in classroom
+# this game is developed with python language i think everyone has a story with this game i remember we used to play it mostly when we are bored in class